IEP Stay Put

 So let’s tackle it.
 That way, parents can learn how to use it as necessary.
-But pendency does not always work in your favor.
+But pendency or stay put rights do not always work in your favor.

 First, let’s take a look at the dictionary definition of pendency:

 noun, plural pendencies.

 1. the state or time of being pending, undecided, or undetermined, as of a lawsuit awaiting settlement.

 In this case, not a lawsuit but a Due Process Hearing.

 And where can you find them?
 I’m glad you asked!